canjs/canjs/index.md

 # Welcome to CanJS!

 CanJS is a MIT-licensed, client-side, JavaScript framework that makes building rich web applications easy.

-CanJS is:
+Use it because it's:

 <ul class="checkmarks cf">
   <li>